Commercial Data Pilot (CDP) Program – Wildfire Imagery Pilot Study

 Quick Summary

-The National Oceanic and Atmospheric Administration (NOAA) has issued RFP 1332KP26R0016 for the Commercial Data Pilot (CDP) Program – Wildfire Imagery Pilot Study.
-This Total Small Business Set-Aside seeks to acquire commercial multi-spectral imagery observations and investigate the utility of radiometric data to aid in wildfire detection, characterization, monitoring, and mapping.
-Proposals are due by April 30, 2026, at 2:00 P.M.
-ET.
+The National Oceanic and Atmospheric Administration (NOAA) has issued a Request for Proposal (RFP) 1332KP26R0016 for the Commercial Data Pilot (CDP) Program – Wildfire Imagery Pilot Study.
+This Total Small Business Set-Aside seeks commercial multi-spectral imagery observations and radiometric data to enhance wildfire detection, characterization, monitoring, and mapping capabilities.
+Proposals are due April 30, 2026, at 2 PM Eastern Time.

 Contract Details